 “I consider racism to be somewhat of a mental illness,” he adds.
 “I’m not a psychologist, but I believe there are a lot of flaws in what constitutes a mental illness – has racism been defined as a mental illness?
 No. Because if they did, half of America would be institutionalised,” he jokes.

 “Racism has to be addressed”

-“It also did something for me, it enabled me to see the humanity in them.
-Not everybody, but plenty of these people are good people.
-But they have a twisted sense of superiority and that it is a learned behaviour.
-You’re not born like that, it is learned from someone else.
-If something is learned, it can be unlearned.”
+“It also enabled me to see the humanity in them.
+Not everybody, but plenty of these people are good people – they just have a twisted sense of superiority and that it is a learned behaviour.
+You’re not born like that, it is learned from someone else – if something is learned, it can be unlearned.”

 “These people are so used to being combative, especially with someone they oppose like me.
-Most people who I have sat down and talked with have told me openly that black people are inferior because we are prone to crime.”
+Most people who I have sat down and talked with have told me openly that black people are inferior because we are prone to crime,” he adds.

 I plant a seed

 “We fear things that we don’t understand; of which we are ignorant.
-If we do not address that fear of whatever it is we are ignorant of, the fear will escalate and then it turns into hatred.
+If we do not address the fear of whatever it is we are ignorant of, it will escalate and then it turns into hatred.
 If we don’t address that hatred and keep it in check then hatred in turn will escalate and breed destruction.
-We want to destroy the things we hate, because we fear them.”
+We want to destroy the things we hate, because we fear them.

-“How we are addressing the problem is arse backwards.
-We are addressing the hate, addressing the fear.
-No. Those are symptoms.
+“How we are addressing the problem is backwards.
+We are addressing the hate and fear, but those are symptoms.
 If you’ve got bone cancer, you don’t put a bandaid on top.